This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra cost to you.

 Square watermelons, washing toilets that blow-dry and play music, plastic food menus, cartoon versions and mascottes of everything, maid cafe etc, Japan has all kinds of unique things.

 Walk around in Harajuku to experience the famous Japanese kawaii culture, it is literally everywhere!
 Cute girls, kawaii food, mascottes, the kawaiiness in Japan knows no limits!
 Another unique popular culture is Japan’s otaku or geek culture.
 Otaku refers to pop culture fans who are obsessed with manga or anime.
-Best places to experience some of Japan’s otaku culture are Akihabara and Nakano in Tokyo.
+Best places to experience some of Japan’s otaku culture are Akihabara and Nakano in Tokyo, or Den Den Town in Osaka.

 No visit to Japan in spring is complete without sakura.
-For two weeks, everyone and everything in the spirit of the beautiful flowers.
-Everyone wants to see this million dollar view and hanami (blossom viewing parties) are everywhere.
-Japan is very passionate about picnicking under the cherry trees in full blossom.
+For two weeks, everyone and everything is obsessed with the spirit of the beautiful flowers.
+Everyone wants to see the perfect view and hanami (blossom viewing parties) are everywhere.
+Japan is very passionate about picnicking under the cherry trees in full blossom!

 Sakura presents the arrival of spring, a time for renewal and optimism and because of the short blooming season (about two weeks), the cherry blossoms also symbolize the transience of life, a major theme in Buddhism.
 During the sakura season you will see limited edition sakura (flavoured) treats and souvenirs everywhere.